 The school buses here are built by Thomas Buses of High Point NC.
 They’re an old company that started here in the Tarheel State way back in 1916.
-For the last 11 years these slow moving yellow behemoths have been a big part of my life, ferrying my daughter and her classmates safely back and forth to school.
+For the last 11 years, these slow-moving yellow behemoths have been a big part of my life, ferrying my daughter and her classmates safely back and forth to school.
 Over the years the bus numbers all seemed to run together.
-There was 149, 88, 266 and many more I can’t remember.
-Kindergarten and elementary was 149.
+There were 149, 88, 266, and many more I can’t remember.
+Kindergarten and elementary were 149.
 Ms. Sue, one of the drivers I remember, drove 149 for several years back and forth to Harrisburg Elementary.
 She was a nervous woman who smoked too much.
-I never saw her with a cigarette, but an ex smoker knows.
-The subtle smell and that raspy, congested voice was a dead give-a-way.
+I never saw her with a cigarette, but an ex-smoker knows.
+The subtle smell and that raspy, congested voice were a dead giveaway.

-Over the years there has been substitute drivers, bad weather, and mechanical problems.
+Over the years there have been substitute drivers, bad weather, and mechanical problems.
 But, all and all, I always felt that my daughter was safe, and in good hands.

 I’m an old man who can name all the Kardashians.
-I also know J Cole, Drake, Nicki M. and Passenger.
+I also know J Cole, Drake, Nicki M., and Passenger.
 I find myself saying, “Literally” and “No Problem” way too many times.
-I can Text, Tweet, Snapchat and Instagram.
-I’m just another 65 year old hauling four fifteen year old girls to a sweet sixteen party.
+I can Text, Tweet, Snapchat, and Instagram.
+I’m just another 65-year-old hauling four fifteen-year-old girls to a sweet sixteen party.
 I’m a dad who has learned when to keep his mouth shut and when to speak up.
 I’m a dad that knows how boys try to manipulate girls, mostly from past experience.
 But I’m also a dad that has become quite familiar with all the “Mean Girl” tricks too.
 I’m constantly surprised by the depth of my daughter’s intellect.
-Her keen awareness and understanding of the world around her warms my heart and makes me so proud.
+Her keen awareness and understanding of the world around her warm my heart and make me so proud.
 At times I feel I’m in the presence of a superstar, other times, not so much.

 Herein lies the problem.
 That problem is time.
 The last 15 years are like that first date you never wanted to end.
 But we all know time is a cunning thief that steals those precious moments.
 My daughter has given me something I never expected.
 She is the greatest gift I have ever received.
-My backwards life, its unorthodox timeline has truly been a blessing.
-The first gift in my life was my wife, my daughter was the second.
+My backward life and its unorthodox timeline have truly been a blessing.
+The first gift in my life was my wife.
+My daughter was the second.

 I love those buses.
 Those big, windowed, rolling, yellow containers and their priceless cargo represent the greatest time of my life.